 Note: When I first started running in Boise, Idaho, back in the early '70s, there weren't any (?) public organized races around-except for the Boston Marathon.
 In fact, I believe I was one of the few people in Boise running the streets and the tracks during this time period.

 The first organized race I entered was back in 1980.
 It was a race called the "Weinstock's 5-mile-foot-race."
 Weinstock's was a large upscale department store and this chain of stores was later bought by Macy's and renamed Macy's.
 The race started at Sacramento's downtown plaza.
 I had worked all night at a Lucky store where I was the night-crew manager.
 I asked the store manager, John Maglietta (misspelled) that I wanted to enter my first race and requested that night off.
 However I wasn't given the night off so I could sleep before the race and be well rested...a typical experience I had with the assholes operating Lucky Stores.

 I arrived at the race location at about the time it was about to begin.
 I jumped into the crowd and before I knew it I was running and trying to get myself into a comfortable pace.
 I had established running 5-minute miles during the weeks before the race so I felt I could post a respectable time.
 I came in 20th place (I believe) in a race with over 1200 runners.
 My race time was 27.03 (I believe) which was OK.
 I felt I could have lowered my finished time had I been at the front of the pack where most of the fastest runners started from.
-This was my first race after being a distance runner for many years.
+This was my first race after being a long-distance runner for many years.